-Location: Bateleur Camp is in the Kichwa Tembo private concession in the Masai Mara National Reserve.
-Kichwa Tembo airstrip is a 30 minute drive from the camp.
+Location: Bateleur Camp is at the base of the Oloololo escarpment, part of the rim of the Great Rift Valley, in the Kichwa Tembo private concession which borders the Masai Mara National Reserve.
+Kichwa Tembo is the closest airstrip, a half hour drive away.

 Rooms: There are 2 separate camps at Bateleur, each with 9 tents.
-Each roomy tent has solid wooden floors, overhead fans, safe, an en-suite bathroom, an indoor seating area, a private deck and private butler service.
+These are roomy with solid wooden floors, overhead fans, safe, hairdryer, an en-suite bathroom, an indoor seating area, a private deck and private butler service.
 There is ample space for storing clothes and luggage.
-Each tent is supplied with a ‘gym in a basket’, with weights, a skipping rope and yoga mat for a private work out.
+A 'gym in a basket' with weights, a skipping rope and yoga mat is available on request for a private work out.

 Facilities: The lounge has soft leather sofas, chandeliers and antiques.
-There’s a selection of books you can dip into at leisure.
+There is a selection of books you can dip into at leisure.
 Most meals are served out in the open air and bush breakfast and sundowners overlooking the Rift Valley can be arranged.
-There’s a lap pool for gentle exercise.
+The lap pool offers opportunities for gentle exercise.
 The camp provides a daily laundry service.

 Dining: Meals are eaten at individual tables.